sigmer/portaldocs/portal-sdk/generated/top-extensions-browse.md

 ```

 - Name: The identifier which is used to uniquely refer to your column
-- DisplayName: A display string, this should be a reference to a resource
+- DisplayName: A display string, __this has to be a reference to a resource__
-- Description: A description string, this should also be a reference to a resource
+- Description: A description string, __this has to be a reference to a resource__
 - Format: See below table for possible format
 - WidthInPixels: String, which respresents the default width of the column in pixels (e.g. "120")